dotnet/roslyn/docs/features/string-literals-data-section.md

 Ahead-of-time compilation tools would need to be updated to recognize this new pattern of string literal use in place of `ldstr`.

-### Ref assemblies

-Need to confirm that no additional work is needed for ref assemblies.

 ### Automatic threshold

 The threshold could be determined automatically with some objective, for example,